r-ush/yugen-landing/README.md

 ## Features

-- Helps you track your productivity rate of the day.
+- Helps you _track your productivity_ rate of the day.

-- A dictaphone that enables you to record yourself, like the device used by professionals in the industry.
+- A _dictaphone_ that enables you to record yourself, like the device used by professionals in the industry.
 YuGen brings this to the palm of your hands.

-- Maintains a digital diary that can accept 4 different formats:
+- Maintains a _digital diary_ for you and your team that can accept 4 different formats:

   - You can record a voice diary
   - You can click pictures and add them to your diary
   - You can click photo and make use of an OCR to convert image to text.
   - You can always type out your day

-- YuGen detects and analyses your productivity rate and prompts you with relevant content to boost your day and maintain your happiness!
+- YuGen detects and analyses your productivity rate and prompts you with relevant content to _boost your day_ and maintain your happiness!

-- YuGen also has an inbuilt peace mode where you can live distraction-free from other apps and notifications and focus on your work.
+- YuGen also has an inbuilt peace mode called _Yugen mode_ where you can live _distraction-free_ from other apps and notifications and focus on your work.

 <p align="center">
 <a href="https://yugen.vercel.app/">